Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, The Basin suburb had a median income among taxpayers of $53,175 and an average level of $64,024.
-This is lower than national averages, which were $57,688 (median) and $75,164 (average) for Greater Melbourne respectively.
-Based on Wage Price Index growth of 8.25% since financial year ended June 2023, estimated median income would be approximately $57,562 and average income around $69,306 as of September 2025.
-From the Australian Bureau of Statistics Census conducted in August 2021, household incomes in The Basin cluster around the 59th percentile nationally.
-Income distribution shows that 36.6% of residents (1,656 individuals) fall within the $1,500 - $2,999 income range, aligning with regional averages.
-Housing costs account for 13.7% of income, and residents rank in the 70th percentile for disposable income.
-The Basin's SEIFA income ranking places it in the 6th decile nationally.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, The Basin suburb had a median income among taxpayers of $53,175 and an average income of $64,024.
+These figures are lower than the national averages of $57,688 (median) and $75,164 (average).
+Based on Wage Price Index growth of 8.25% from June 2023 to September 2025, estimated median income in The Basin is approximately $57,562, and average income is around $69,306.
+As per the 2021 Census, incomes in The Basin cluster around the 59th percentile nationally.
+In terms of income distribution, 36.6% of residents (1,657 individuals) fall within the $1,500 - $2,999 income range.
+Housing accounts for 13.7% of income in The Basin, with residents ranking in the 70th percentile for disposable income.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income